stenzek/duckstation/README.md

 ## Latest News

+- 2020/12/13: Button layout for the touchscreen controller in the Android version can now be customized.
 - 2020/12/10: Translation support added for Android version.
 Currently Brazillian Portuguese, Italian, and Dutch are available.
 - 2020/11/27: Cover support added for game list in Android version.
 Procedure is the same as the desktop version, except you should place cover images in `<storage>/duckstation/covers` (see [Adding Game Covers](https://github.com/stenzek/duckstation/wiki/Adding-Game-Covers)).
 - 2020/11/27: Disc database is shipped with desktop and Android versions courtesy of redump.org.
 This will provide titles for games on Android, where it was not possible previously.